Introduction

 Conclusion

 While waiting, it's advisable to continue pursuing other opportunities or advancing your work in parallel.
 For job seekers, this might mean applying to additional positions or expanding your professional network.
-For researchers or academics, it could involve progressing with other projects or refining your proposals.
+So for researchers or academics, it could involve progressing with other projects or refining your proposals.
 Staying productive not only helps manage anxiety but also ensures that you remain in a strong position regardless of the outcome.